nimiri/herokusatter/README.md

 Create `.env` in the same directory based on `.env-templete`.
 Change the values of the `.env` to your environment.

+* In order to perform this operation, you need to register as a Twitter developer

 #### Run
 Execute the following command.
 Change the values of `{}` according to your environment.